-- 82. Mr Yates also relies on the principle that parties must act responsibly and make every effort to avoid litigation if at all possible: see the passages from Cowl which I have already quoted, at [48] to [50] above. - 83.
-More generally, HMRC submit that Mrs Archer's arguments fail to recognise the pragmatic approach which the courts adopt to judicial review as a remedy.
+- 82 Mr Yates also relies on the principle that parties must act responsibly and make every effort to avoid litigation if at all possible: see the passages from Cowl [2002] I WLR 803 which I have already quoted, at paras 48-50 above. - More generally, HMRC submit that Mrs Archer's arguments fail to recognise the pragmatic approach which the courts adopt to judicial review as a remedy.
 Thus, the fact that judicial review might in theory lie in relation to the original decision to issue an APN does not mean that the court would not normally regard such a challenge as premature, or that the court would ignore what occurred during the statutory review process.
 Indeed, there is no good reason why the review decision itself should not be amenable to judicial review.
 Nor is it right to say that the section 222 procedure is "optional" in the sense suggested by Mrs Archer.
 While it is true that the taxpayer is given the right, but is not obliged, to challenge the decision to issue the APN (not least because the taxpayer may decide to accept it), this does not mean that the taxpayer can bypass the section 222 procedure in favour of litigation without adverse consequences.
 Parliament must be taken to have intended the taxpayer to seek to resolve any issues with HMRC first through the section 222 machinery.
-Moreover, there is no substance to Mrs Archer's complaint that she had no notice of the guidance prospectively offered by Green J in his judgment at [44].
-The principles in cases such as Burkett and Cowl were of long standing, as was rightly recognised by Hickinbottom J in Zahid. - 84.
-HMRC also do not accept that Mrs Archer's claim was, on analysis, a joint one with her husband.
-The basis of her claim, as presented in the detailed grounds at paragraph

-5.1, was that she did not use DOTAS arrangements and had not claimed a tax advantage.
-Accordingly, on her case, Conditions B and C in section 219 of FA 2014 were not satisfied, and these were also points which clearly fell within the scope of the representations procedure in section 222.
-None of this had anything to do with the tax position of Mr Archer.
+Moreover, there is no substance to Mrs Archer's complaint that she had no notice of the guidance prospectively offered by Green J in his judgment at para 44.
+The principles in cases such as Burkett and Cowl were of long standing, as was rightly recognised by Hickinbottom J in Zahid [2018] PTSR 1728. - 84 HMRC also do not accept that Mrs Archer's claim was, on analysis, a joint one with her husband.
+The basis of her claim, as presented in the detailed grounds at para 5.1, was that she did not use DOTAS arrangements and had not claimed a tax advantage.
+Accordingly, on her case, conditions

-85. As to Glencore, HMRC accept that the statutory scheme there in issue has important differences from the APN regime, but much of the guidance given by Sales LJ (including the passages which I have quoted above at [68]) is equally applicable to both regimes, and provides cogent reasons in support of the judge's approach.
+- A B and C in section 219 of FA 2014 were not satisfied, and these were also points which clearly fell within the scope of the representations procedure in section 222.
+None of this had anything to do with the tax position of Mr Archer. - 85 As to Glencore [2017] 4 WLR 213, HMRC accept that the statutory scheme there in issue has important differences from the APN regime, but much of the guidance given by Sales LJ (including the passages which I have quoted above at para 68) is equally applicable to both regimes, and provides cogent reasons in support of the judge's approach.